AlyssaChand/belly-button-challenge/README.md

 8. Build a Bar Chart using the prepared data.
 9. Define the layout for the Bar Chart.
 10. Render the Bar Chart.

+### Initializing the Dashboard

+1. Retrieve sample names data from the JSON file.
+2. Select the dropdown element where sample names will be displayed.
+3. Populate the dropdown options with sample names.
+4. Get the name of the first sample from the list.
+5. Build charts and metadata panel with the data of the first sample.